reema0814/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

 6. Close the **Power BI** window, and in the bar on the left, select the icon for your workspace.

-    Refresh the Workspace page if necessary to view all of the items it contains.
+>**Note**:Refresh the Workspace page if necessary to view all of the items it contains.

 7. In the list of items in your workspace, note that the **Revenue by Item** report is listed.